Key Concepts

 proxy.gtag('event', 'page_view')

-function call is a proxy that queues the function to be called when the script is loaded.
+The gtag function call is a proxy that queues the function to call when the script loads.
 If

-the script never loads then the function is never called.
+the script never loads then the function never executes.

 This has several benefits: